 Functionality you will see in these tools

 When you go live using Facebook, you are restricted in relation to what you can do.
-You can display the front camera and back camera but that’s about it.
+You can display the front camera and the back camera but that’s about it.

 What else do you want to do:

-- Add layers – on the screen you may want to add on additional layers.
+- Add layers – On the screen you may want to add on additional layers.
 For example, when you are broadcasting you may want your logo to appear or information about your show across the bottom of the screen.

 - Show your desktop – Instead of doing a video of yourself, you may want to show your desktop.

 - Add images – When you’re broadcasting, it might be useful to display an image at times.
-For example, if you have a deal for your products you could click a button and show this image.
+For example, if you have a deal for your product you could click a button and show this image.